Part of The Complete Beginner’s Guide

 Ammunition unlocks are what I like to unlock first, “Offensive 7mm” in the above screenshots.
 Once purchased you can ditch the boring Default ammunition and switch to something crazy like All High Explosive Incendiary Tracer, All The Time (note: not actual name).

 Pylons allow you to fit secondary weapons to the aircraft.
 Most bombers start with a single default bombload, pylon upgrades allow them to carry more or heavier bombs, or alternative secondary weapons like torpedoes.
 Fighters usually only have guns to start with, but some have pylon upgrades for a fighter/bomber role; the I-15bis can carry 2x50kg bombs with the DZ-40 upgrade, or 6 x 82mm rockets with the RO-82.
-Some German aircraft can fit additional cannon as secondary weapons, as per Rüstsätze (field modifications).
+Some aircraft can fit additional cannon in gun packs as secondary weapons or change the calibre of their main weapons, but those come later so don’t worry too much for the moment.

 Guns n’ ammo